john-ml/tsh/README.md

 Phone service: AT&T
 ```

-tsh will text you and start listening for replies.
+That's it! tsh will text you and start listening for replies.

+Try texting it `echo hello, world` or something.